yoon-group/yoon-group.github.io/_posts/2024-07-30-expectations.md

 One of the key advantages of academic research is the flexibility to choose your working hours.
 Therefore, I am flexible about when you work, but I ask that you be present in the office or lab for at least half of each working day.
 This fosters a supportive research environment with both me and your lab mates and ensures that you are available for ad-hoc meetings necessary for collaborative research.

 I believe that a balanced life is essential for productivity, health, and happiness.
-I encourage all members of my group to maintain a balanced lifestyle.
+I encourage all members to maintain a balanced lifestyle.
 As a research mentor, I am always open to hearing your concerns and sharing my experiences to help you sustain your passion and purpose.

 ## Absences & Vacations
 Occasional absences for personal reasons, such as family events or short trips, are understandable.
 Please inform me if you'll be away for more than a day.
 All group members are entitled to up to three weeks of vacation per year.
 Please coordinate extended absences with me in advance to avoid conflicts.
 If you need additional time off, please discuss it with me.